 Brined or dried, capers are valued for the burst of flavor they give to dishes, a flavor described as lemony, olivey, and definitely salty.
-They add texture and tanginess to a great variety of recipes, including fish dishes, pastas, and sauces.
+They add texture and tanginess to a great variety of recipes, including fish dishes, pastas, stews, and sauces.
 Because of their strong taste, however, they can't just be thrown in by the handfuls into dishes willy nilly.
 A cook needs to take care when including capers in a recipe, making sure the capers will not overwhelm the flavors of the finished dish.

 Capers are the unripened flower buds of Capparis spinosa or Capparis inermis.
 These prickly perennial plants are native to the Mediterranean and some parts of Asia and their use dates back to 2000 B.C. where they are mentioned as a food in the Sumerian epic of Gilgamesh.
 To turn these unripened buds into the salty green pea-sized balls, they are dried in the sun and then pickled in vinegar, brine, wine, or salt.
 The curing brings out their tangy lemon-like flavor, which is similar to green olives.